zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 ### Specific Value

-Filters can be defined on a specific entity class or an interface by providing a specific value, e.g a **IsDeleted** filter created on an **ISoftDelete** interface which will automatically filter those entities by applying the condition "IsDeleted==false".
+Filters can be defined on a specific entity class or an interface by providing a specific value, e.g. an **IsDeleted** filter created on an **ISoftDelete** interface which will automatically filter those entities by applying the condition "IsDeleted==false".

 {% include template-example.html%}
 {% highlight csharp %}